Frequently asked questions

 How do I register copyright for my website?

-If you would like to copyright protect your web pages, it will not be enough to upload the html file only.
+If you would like to protect your HTML web pages, it will not be enough to upload the html file only.
 In order to also register the images and the design elements of the web page, please do the following:

 Right click the page of your website you would like to protect and choose "save page as".